Do you have payment plans?

 Usually for a new patient appointment, we will take a full set of x-rays, clean your teeth and finish with the dentist performing a thorough examination of your mouth.
 If you haven’t had regular cleanings and have periodontal disease, we may recommend more than a regular cleaning.
 If this is the case, the cleaning may be rescheduled for another day.

 A complete series of x-rays is important in determining if you have any problems.
 Some cavities cannot be seen by only looking in your mouth.
 The x-rays also allow us to determine if you have bone loss.
-Seeing the amount of bone and its architechture on x-rays is vital in treating periodontal disease.
-The full series of x-rays are recommended every 3-5 years.
-While the bitewing x-rays are recommended every six months.
+Seeing the amount of bone and its architecture on x-rays is vital in treating periodontal disease.
+The full series of x-rays are recommended every 3-5 years, while the bitewing x-rays are recommended every six months.

 Yes.
 Whitening your teeth, under the supervision of your dentist, has been proven safe in clinical studies over a period of many years.
 The primary ingredient in Opalescence is carbamide peroxide, which has been safely used to brighten the smiles of millions of people worldwide.